Baby Cries In Sleep: What To Know And How To Soothe Them

 In addition, nursing babies digest breast milk differently than formula-fed babies, so they may wake up and eat more during the late night (or early morning!) hours.
 But by three months, your baby can sleep about eight to nine hours at night with a few naps during the day.

-Their long nighttime stretch may have a few interruptions that cause them to cry.
+Be patient, and remember their long nighttime stretch may have a few interruptions that cause them to cry.
 If this happens, you may wonder if it has something to do with their crib.
 The first order of business is to check the quality of their crib mattress.

 Our Crib Mattress is known to give babies a safer, more comfortable sleep.
 If you’re already using a Newton Baby Crib Mattress, check out some other possible reasons for your baby’s nighttime tears.